2dv611/syllabus/resources/lectures/01_definitions/slides.md

 ---
 ## Why this course?

-* Focus on delivering software
+* Focus on delivering software to production
 * Building deployment pipelines
-* Taking stuff to production
 * Prepare for thesis?
 * Prepare for working with software...with other people
   * There will be some coding...